-I want to give you a little gift that I hope will keep healthy eating high on your priority list since your brain is bound to be overloaded with other things.
+I want to give you a little gift that I hope will keep eating healthy high on your priority list since your brain is bound to be overloaded with many other things.

-Really, you’ll come to find out that being prepared is 90% of what you do in life, so if you are prepared to eat well and know where healthy foods are always available, the follow through will come easily.
+Really, you’ll come to find out that being prepared is 90% of what you do in life.
+So, if you’re prepared to eat well and know where healthy foods are always available, the follow-through will come easily.
 The same lesson can be applied to your schoolwork, but I’ll let your parents point that out to you.

 How to Eat Healthy in College

-Not only will it help to help rev your metabolism, stabilize your blood sugar, control your hunger, and boost your energy, but studies have shown (over and over) that students who eat a healthy breakfast do better in their classes.
-Even if you don’t have time to have a “sit down” breakfast, keep healthy items in your dorm room for on-the-go breakfasts.
+Not only will it help to rev your metabolism, stabilize your blood sugar, control your hunger and boost your energy, but studies have shown (over and over) that students who eat a healthy breakfast do better in their classes.
+Even if you don’t have time to sit down for breakfast, keep healthy items in your dorm room for on-the-go breakfasts.
 For example:

-- Individual containers of milk (you can even get individual containers of almond milk!)
+- Individual containers of milk (or almond milk)

-- Natural peanut butter (also try individual packets of nut butters)
+- Natural peanut butter (also try packets of nut butters)

 - Fruit (grab a piece from the dining hall to save as a snack later)

-- Healthy hot cereal cups such as Earnest Eats (you can always find some hot water!)
+- Healthy, hot cereal cups, such as Wildway (you can always find some hot water!)